Skip to main content

 • Active Defense to Enigm Intelligence where authorized.

-• Active Defense findings to Enigm Command review workflows where applicable.
+• Active Defense findings to Enigm Command review workflows.

 Threat Model References